 The Bonus policy is pretty straightforward according to their FAQ section: “If you choose to accept a bonus, you will be required to execute trades to the value of thirty times your initial bonus funds.
 Therefore, in order to withdraw any funds, the preceding stipulation must be fully met and fulfilled.”
-Also, the bonus percentage is not mentioned but from a Live Chat operative I got the information that you will receive a 20% bonus for a $250 deposit.
+Also, the bonus percentages are mentioned under “account packages” and the minimum deposit of 500 gives you 25% bonus.

 According to their Terms and Conditions, the withdrawal of any funds is impossible before a trading volume of 30, 40 or 50 times has been reached (this applies if the client has received a bonus).
 Keep in mind that your own money cannot be withdrawn before the bonus turnover is reached.
 We consider this a very unprofessional tactic of tying your money to their platform.

 Withdrawals are pretty standard: you can use credit cards, debit cards (the money will go to the same card which was used for deposit) and wire transfer.
 Minimum withdrawal is 100 EUR or USD, depending on the account currency.
 For wire transfers, you get one free transaction per month and additional withdrawals will be charged a $30 fee.